 LinkedIn Usage Statistics

-And in 2017, LinkedIn reported 9 billion content impressions in its feeds per week.
+In 2017, LinkedIn reported 9 billion content impressions in its feeds per week.
 The LinkedIn user base has grown since then, so this figure is likely to be higher today.
 This figure remains published on LinkedIn’s marketing solution page.

 LinkedIn engagement by day/time

-Statista report that the median number of LinkedIn connections per user is somewhere in the 500-999 bracket.
-Over a quarter of users have 300 connections or fewer, and 43% in all have 499 or fewer.
+Statista report that the median number of LinkedIn connections per user was somewhere in the 500-999 bracket in Q1 2016.
+Over a quarter of users had 300 connections or fewer at this point, and 43% in all have 499 or fewer.
 1% of users have a staggering 10,000 connections or more.